solaxes/hello-world-javascript/README.md

 # Hello World from JavaScript
-Hello World application from the JavaScript
+Simple Hello World application using JavaScript only.